Tracking the funded status of pension plans as at March 31, 2018

-During the month of March, Canadian universe bonds, Canadian long term bonds, Canadian long-term provincial bonds, alternative investments as well as Canadian and global equity markets showed positive returns.
-With a return of 1.3%, the low volatility portfolio (LDI1) outperformed the 60/40 portfolio (1.2%) and the highly diversified portfolio (HD) (1.2%).
-The outperformance of the LDI portfolio is explained by a larger weight in Canadian long-term provincial bonds.
-The prescribed CIA rates used in the calculation of solvency liabilities slightly decreased during the month, increasing the solvency liabilities by 0.9% for a medium duration plan.
-For this type of plan, an investment in either of the 60/40, the LDI or the HD portfolio resulted in a solvency ratio increase.
+During the month of March, Canadian long-term bonds and Canadian longterm provincial bonds showed positive returns while the Canadian equity markets, alternative investments as well as global equity markets (CAD) showed negative returns.
+With a return of 0.5%, the low volatility portfolio (LDI1) outperformed the 60/40 portfolio (0.0%) and the highly diversified portfolio (HD) (-0.1%).
+The relative outperformance of the LDI portfolio is mainly due to a larger allocation in Canadian long-term provincial bonds.
+The prescribed CIA Annuity purchase rates and the commuted value rates used in the calculation of solvency liabilities decreased during the month.
+As a result, the solvency liabilities increased by 1.4% for a medium duration plan.
+For this type of plan, an investment in the 60/40, LDI portfolio or the HD portfolio resulted in a decrease of the solvency ratio.

-The table shows the impact of past returns on plan assets and the effect of interest rate changes on solvency liabilities of a medium duration plan, based on the plan’s initial solvency ratio as at December 31, 2016, as well as the asset allocation of the three typical portfolios.
-Since the beginning of the year, driven by strong returns in the global equity markets, the 60/40 portfolio, the LDI portfolio and the HD portfolio returned 3.2%, 3.0% and 3.4% respectively.
-The solvency liabilities decreased over that same period between 2.3% and 2.4% depending on the duration of the group of retirees.
-The variation in the plan’s solvency ratio as at March 31, 2017 stands between 3.3% and 5.9%.
+The table shows the impact of past returns on plan assets and the effect of interest rate changes on solvency liabilities of a medium duration plan, based on the plan’s initial solvency ratio as at December 31, 2017, as well as the asset allocation of the three typical portfolios.
+Since the beginning of the year, driven by negative returns in Canadian equity markets, Canadian longterm bonds, Canadian long-term provincial bonds as well as the alternative investments, the 60/40 portfolio, the LDI portfolio and the HD portfolio returned -0.8%, -0.5% and -0.2% respectively.
+The solvency liabilities decreased over that same period by 1.2% for all type of duration of the group of retirees.
+The variation in the plan’s solvency ratio as at March 31, 2018 stands between 0.3% and 1.0 %.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.